BahmedBy/react-text-typing-animation/README.md

 # react-text-typing-animation

-This project allow to you to use text typing animation in reactjs
+This package allow to you to use text typing animation in reactjs

 ## Get stared